 git log

-shows you the version history of the local repository only.
-It is useful for see what work has been done recently.
+shows you the version history of the local repository. git log

 The local repository is Git’s history of versions.
 Versions are snapshots of the workspace files at a point in time.
 The developer must manually add and commit changes to create a version.